Blog

 Answer the public

-You will see that there are different options with a green dot that increases in intensity as the volumes get higher.
+You will see that different options appear with a green dot that increases in intensity as the volumes get higher.
 In other words, the more intense the green dot, the more people are searching for that particular question.

-In addition, you can see the list, both alphabetically and by preposition, to know which keywords would be good for you to consider.
+In addition, you can view the list, both alphabetically and by preposition, to see which keywords would be good for you to consider.

 Answer the public

-Sounds good, so what’s the problem?
-In this case, mainly that we can’t see the real search volume of each keyword and, on the other hand, that the intensity of the green that indicates it is in relation to other words related to our main keyword.
+Sounds good, so what's the problem?
+In this case mainly that we can't see what the actual search volume is for each keyword and, on the other hand, that the intensity of the green that indicates it is in relation to other words related to our main keyword.

 Let me explain.
-You can only see which long tail keywords are better in relation to a specific keyword, but you cannot compare their search volume in relation to a different keyword that we add later.
+You can only see what long tail keywords are better for a specific keyword, but you cannot compare its search volume with that of a different keyword. we add at a later stage.

-Going back to travel, we can see if there are more searches for “when to travel to Italy” or “what to take to travel to Italy”, but you won’t know if the words related to travel to Italy have more searches than those related to travel to France or Tanzania.
+Turning to travel, we can see if there are more searches for "when to travel to Italy" or "what to take to travel to Italy", but you will not know if words related to travel to Italy have more searches than words related to travel to France or Tanzania.

 However, this is something we can do with the following free tool.